DrCuis/How-to-guides/300-Packaging/SamplePackage3.md

 ### IEDict instance variables

-The first thing I need to do is add instance variables so that our IEDict model instance knows and keeps track of its searchString, searchResult, and resultIndex.
+The first thing I need to do is add instance variables so that our IEDict model instance knows and keeps track of its _searchString_, _searchResult_, and _resultIndex_.

 I also need to add method class `accessing` and the methods to get and set the values for these.

+If I forgot to add the instance variables first, I can always just select 'declare instance' in the Unknown Variable menu.

 ### method category: `accessing`